- Program Details

 - desire to continue your education in a program that extends and expands the educational approach of your existing AAS in engineering technology degree

 MET students have the option to complete the program as a full- or part-time student.
 The curriculum introduces technical courses at an early stage.
 Mathematics and science courses are integrated into the curriculum as they are applied in the technical courses.
-General studies courses are spread throughout the curriculum.
+Humanities, Social Science and Communication courses are spread throughout the curriculum.
 With this arrangement of courses, part-time students experience a continuous blend of technical and support classes throughout the program.
 Two technical electives and one free elective allow students to focus on an area of interest; however, the program is designed to produce well-rounded graduates who are competent in all areas of mechanical engineering technology.

 Transfer agreements with many of Wisconsin’s technical colleges allow for transfer of as many credits as possible.
 Contact an admission counselor for more information on transfer credits.